joefallon/KissMVC/README.md

 By [Joe Fallon](http://blog.joefallon.net/)

-KissMVC is a [Keep-It-Simple-Stupid](http://en.wikipedia.org/wiki/KISS_principle) and fast barebones MVC framework.
+KissMVC is a [Keep-It-Simple-Stupid](http://en.wikipedia.org/wiki/KISS_principle) and fast bare-bones MVC framework.

 > "Make everything as simple as possible, but not simpler." -- Albert Einstein